 Less common causes include tuberculosis, histoplasmosis (a fungal infection), sarcoidosis, radiation therapy, or silicosis.
-These disorders tend to cause mediastinitis that develops slowly (chronic mediastinitis).
+These disorders tend to cause chronic mediastinitis.
 Chronic mediastinitis may result in fibrosing mediastinitis.
-In fibrosing mediastinitis, blood vessels or bronchi may become blocked.
+In fibrosing mediastinitis, blood vessels or airways (bronchi) may become blocked.

 The diagnosis is confirmed by a chest x-ray or CT.

 When mediastinitis occurs in a person who has had median sternotomy, doctors may insert a needle into the chest through the breastbone and remove fluid for examination under a microscope (aspiration biopsy).

 Antibiotics are given to treat infection.
 Sometimes surgery is needed to drain infected fluid from the chest, to repair the tear in the esophagus, or both.
 There is no treatment for fibrosing mediastinitis.

 Last full review/revision December 2014 by Richard W. Light, MD